Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 ## Overview
 Duration: 1

-This guide is designed to help you understand the capabilities included in Snowflake’s support for unstructured data.
+This Quickstart is designed to help you understand the capabilities included in Snowflake’s support for unstructured data.
 Sign up for a free 30-day trial of Snowflake and follow along with this lab exercise.
 After completing this lab, you’ll be ready to start storing and managing your own unstructured data in Snowflake.

 ### Prerequisites
 - Use of the [Snowflake free 30-day trial environment](https://trial.snowflake.com/)